 (Engineer using CAD system)

-- Then, drill small-sized holes on a board before adding a small amount of excess material to serve PCB assembly.
+- Then, drill small-sized holes on a board before adding excess material to serve PCB assembly.

 - Thirdly, use a thin copper, then etch the material to compensate for line width losses.

-- Next, perpendicularly hold the conductor to enable bending and folding and create routes.
+- Next, perpendicularly hold the conductor, enabling bending, folding, and creating routes.

 - Lastly, create a ground plane to reduce the PCB's weight and improve flexibility.